Team-BHP > Road Safety

 Zara - a popular bar in Chennai (attracts young and well heeled types, has a dress code including shoes and collared shirt etc) - had this lovely campaign which they set up along with the Chennai Traffic Police.

-hserus is online now (8) Thanks
+hserus is offline (8) Thanks

 Old 14th June 2015, 20:35 #17922